-This year, the June solstice falls on two different days: Wednesday, the 21st, for those in Eastern Standard Time, and Tuesday, the 20th, for time zones further west!.
+This year, the June solstice falls on Thursday, June 21.
 Enjoy seven cool (or, is it hot?) solstice facts—and see how many you know!

 If you ask friends what happens on the summer solstice, they’re likely to get it right.
-It’s the longest day of the year, meaning, the most minutes of sunshine.
+It’s the longest day of the year, meaning this day has the most minutes of sunshine.
 And the midday Sun is highest up in the sky, or lowest if you live in the Southern Hemisphere.

-- What’s not widely known is that on the solstice, the Sun moves through the sky along its most curving path.
+On the solstice, the Sun moves through the sky along its most-curved path.
 It rises and keeps veering to the right as it passes high overhead—quite different from the laser-straight path the Sun moves along in late March and late September.

-- The solstice Sun stands directly over the Tropic of Cancer.
-In fact, that’s how the topic of cancer got its name.
-It’s the southernmost line connecting all places on Earth where the Sun is ever straight up.
+The solstice Sun stands directly over the Tropic of Cancer.
+In fact, that’s how the Tropic of Cancer got its name.
+It’s the northernmost line connecting all places on Earth where the Sun is ever straight up.
 That’s because a few thousand years ago, the solstice happened when the Sun was in the constellation of Cancer the Crab.
-Thanks to the wobble of our axis, this Wednesday, the Sun is in the constellation of Taurus the Bull.
-So somebody should go down there and change all the signs to Tropic of Taurus.

-- This Wednesday’s solstice is when folks in the Northern Hemisphere see the highest Sun of the year.
-But it’s getting less high over time.
+The June solstice is when folks in the Northern Hemisphere see the highest Sun of the year.
+But did you know that the Sun’s highest point is getting lower and lower over time?
 That’s because Earth’s tilt is slowly decreasing.

-- The solstice is when the Sun is lowest in the sky for those at the equator.
+For those at the equator, the solstice is when the Sun is lowest in the sky.

-- That day, the Sun rises farthest left on the horizon, and sets at its rightmost possible spot.
-Sunlight strikes places in your rooms that get illuminated at no other time.
+On this day, the Sun rises farthest left on the horizon, and sets at its rightmost possible spot.
+Sunlight strikes places in your home that get illuminated at no other time.

-With all that, most people care about one single solstice fact:
+With all that, most people only care about one single solstice fact: